timi-a/timi-a/README.md

   - Python
   - Java
   - Lua

-Below are the following languages that I want to be more fluent in by the end of 2023:
   - HTML
   - CSS
   - JavaScript
+  - PHP

+Below are the following languages that I want to be more fluent in by the end of 2024:
+  - JSON
+  - C
+  - C++
+  - Swift